 The price of a perpetual license is $299/£299 [affiliate link to official store] for three seats (or two seats for Capture One Pro for Fujifilm or Sony), which means a single user can install it on separate devices, so long as they’re not being used simultaneously.
-As a so-called ‘perpetual license’, you won’t have to upgrade when the next full version is announced, assuming your camera is supported of course.
+As a ‘perpetual license’, you won’t have to upgrade when the next full version is announced, assuming RAW files from your camera (and to a lesser degree, your lenses – though they can still be corrected without dedicated profiles) are supported of course.

 Although there’s an argument to keep to the perpetual license for the long-term.
 Bear in mind that that long-term saving is based on benefitting from a full 12 months’ use of the initial license; in reality you could have bought a perpetual license in October, so you could have just one month before feeling compelled (and having to pay) to upgrade.

-Service updates are free for the full version and are mainly about bug fixes though occasional features and support for new cameras will be added during the year.
-Should you want to benefit from major new features, as well as gain support in terms of RAW file compatibility and lens correction profiles for new models announced prior to Photokina, then you will have to upgrade.
+Service updates are free for the full version and are mainly about bug fixes, though occasional new features and support for new cameras will be added during the year.
+Should you want to benefit from major new features, as well as gain support in terms of RAW file compatibility and lens correction profiles for new models, then you will have to upgrade.

-Let’s say you purchased a license on, or soon after, the launch day of the latest version, usually at the end of November and you want to upgrade (if you bought a license for the older version during November, speak to Phase One to see if they’ll upgrade you FOC.
+Let’s say you purchased a license on, or soon after, the launch day of the latest version, usually at the end of November, and you want to upgrade.
+(If you bought a license for the older version during November, speak to Capture One to see if they’ll upgrade you FOC.
 They might).
 As of December 05, 2019, that will cost around $199/£199 (Single User updating from version 9, 10, or 11), or $159/£159 from version 12.

 So, for anywhere between 13-24 months, the price will be around $460/£460 upgrading from version 12, or $499/£499 from earlier versions (9,10, or 11).